 The General Data Protection Regulation came into force on May 25, 2018.
 Six years later, enforcement is more aggressive than ever.
-The Irish Data Protection Commission alone has issued over €4 billion in fines since 2018, with several cases directly involving cloud service providers and their data handling practices.
+The Irish Data Protection Commission alone has issued over €4 billion in fines since 2018, with several cases directly involving collaboration and productivity platforms and their data handling practices.

-Yet most file sharing tools treat GDPR compliance as a checkbox exercise.
+Yet most collaboration tools treat GDPR compliance as a checkbox exercise.
 They publish a privacy policy, offer a Data Processing Agreement on request, and point to their encryption page.
-The underlying architecture remains unchanged: the provider holds your encryption keys and can access your files at will.
+The underlying architecture remains unchanged: the provider holds your encryption keys and can access your workspace content at will.

 Server-side encryption is not enough

 GDPR Article 32 requires "appropriate technical measures" to protect personal data.
-Most providers interpret this as server-side AES encryption and TLS in transit.
+Most platforms interpret this as server-side AES encryption and TLS in transit.
 Technically accurate.
 Practically insufficient.

 Server-side encryption protects against one specific threat: an attacker who steals hard drives from the data centre.
 It does not protect against a compromised admin account, an insider threat, or a government request to the provider.
 In all three scenarios, the provider decrypts the data and hands it over, because the provider has the keys.

 Article 25 goes further, requiring "data protection by design and by default."
-A storage architecture where the provider can read customer files at any time is hard to square with that requirement.
+A collaboration platform where the provider can read customer documents at any time is hard to square with that requirement.
 The Bavarian DPA made this argument explicitly in a 2023 advisory opinion on cloud services used by public sector bodies.

 The data residency question